IC-9700 PTT Expander

 Schematic of IC-9700

 First some theory behind the PTT Expander.
 In order to create a separate PTT output for each band, we need to access four signals on the mainboard.
-We also need to tap into a +5VDC supply to power the PTT Expander board.
+We also need to tap into a +5VDC supply to power the PTT Expander board The board only consumes around 0.2 mA).

 The service manual for the IC-9700 can be downloaded from this link